1 - Quick Start

 Current image statuses:

-5. Send a pull request to serverless-workflows-config repository to add a sub-chart under the path charts/workflows/charts/onboarding.
+5. Send a pull request to the helm chart repo to add a sub-chart under the path charts/workflows/charts/onboarding.
 You can copy the greeting sub-chart directory and files.

-6. Create a PR to serverless-workflows-config repository and make sure its merge.
+6. Create a PR to serverless-workflows-config and make sure its merge.

 7. Now the PR from 4 can be merged and an automatic PR will be created with the generated manifests.
 Review and merge.